SecretFoundation/docs/docs/cli/secretcli.md

 :::

 ::: tip Note
-You may want to cap the maximum gas that can be consumed by the transaction via the `--gas` flag.
+You may want to cap the maximum gas consumed by transactions via the `--gas` flag.

-If you pass `--gas=auto`, the gas supply will be automatically estimated before executing the transaction.
+If you pass `--gas=auto`, the gas supply is automatically estimated before transaction execution.

-Gas estimate might be inaccurate as state changes could occur in between the end of the simulation and the actual execution of a transaction, thus an adjustment is applied on top of the original estimate in order to ensure the transaction is broadcasted successfully.
-The adjustment can be controlled via the `--gas-adjustment` flag, whose default value is 1.0.
+Innacurrate gas estimates may occur inbetween the end of the simulation and the actual execution of a transaction.
+An adjustment needs to be applied on top of the original estimate for the transaction to be broadcasted successfully.
+Adjustment are controlled via the `--gas-adjustment` flag, with a default value of 1.0.
 :::

-Now, view the updated balances of the origin and destination accounts:
+To view updated balances of origin and destination accounts use:

 ```bash
 secretcli q account <secret-address>
 secretcli q account <recipient-address>
 ```

-You can also check your balance at a given block by using the `--block` flag:
+You can also check balances at any block using the `--block` flag:

 ```bash
 secretcli q account <secret-address> --block=<block_height>
 ```

-You can simulate a transaction without actually broadcasting it by appending the `--dry-run` flag to the command line:
+You can simulate a transaction without actually broadcasting it by appending the `--dry-run` flag:

 ```bash
 secretcli tx send <sender-key-alias-or-address> <recipient-address> 10uscrt \